Quick (restaurant)

 Quick Restaurants is an originally Belgian chain of hamburger fast food restaurants currently based in Bobigny, Seine-Saint-Denis, France.
-Founded in 1971 by Belgian entrepreneur Baron François Vaxelaire, Quick is the first hamburger chain founded in Europe and operates around 400 restaurants.
+Quick was founded in 1971 by Belgian entrepreneur Baron François Vaxelaire and operates around 400 restaurants.

-Quick is similar in theme to McDonald's, Burger King or A&W. In 2007, it was taken over by the French government's investment holding company, CDC, and was purchased by Burger King in February 2016.
+Quick is similar in theme to McDonald's or Burger King.
+In 2007, it was taken over by the French government's investment holding company, CDC, and was purchased by Burger King in February 2016.

 In September 2016, QSR Belgium bought back restaurants of Belgium and Luxembourg to Bertrand Group.

 History

 The chain was first established in 1971 by retail entrepreneur Baron Vaxelaire (Chairman of the GB/GIB Group) with two restaurants, one in Schoten, just outside Antwerp and another one in Waterloo, south of Brussels.
 The first Quick in France was opened in Aix-en-Provence on July 19, 1980.
 By December 31, 2010, it operated over 400 restaurants in Belgium, France, Luxembourg and the French overseas departments or territories of Réunion, New Caledonia, Guadeloupe and Martinique.
 72% of these restaurants are operated as franchises.

 Quick used to have a UK and Dutch presence in the 1980s and 90s, including a branch in London's Leicester Square and in Rotterdam, but these are long since closed.
 From around 2007-08 Quick also had restaurants in Morocco and Algiers, Algeria, as well as Moscow and Tula in Russia, but these have also closed.
-Currently there are outlets in Morocco, two outlets in Tunis, Tunisia and there are plans to reopen in Russia.
+Currently there are outlets in Morocco, two outlets in Tunis, Tunisia.

 In September 2016, QSR Belgium bought back restaurants of Belgium and Luxembourg to Bertrand Group.

 In February 2010, Quick announced that eight of its French franchises would offer halal menus to cater to the Muslim population, a number that increased to 22 in August 2010, and only halal menus are being served since then.
 The move caused controversy from politicians across various parties, including Roubaix's mayor, Marine Le Pen of the National Front, and the UMP, France's ruling political party.

 In 2011, Quick unveiled Le Double Mix, a two-in-one sandwich featuring a bread-bun done two different ways on each half, with each side having its own dressings.
 Available in hamburger or chicken varieties, Le Double Mix was sold as a limited-run sandwich, through April 18, 2011.